-These brothers started this family adventure 2011, aiming to make great wine from old vines of Tintilla de Rota.
+These brothers, Miguel and Jose Gomez, started this family adventure 2011, aiming to make great wine from old vines of Tintilla de Rota.
 Miguel has until 2016 also been involved in Alba Viticultores, but focus 100% on Mahara now.
 For the moment they rent all vineyards they work in, but they aim for buying them as soon as they can handle it economically.

 They work with 5 hectares in total, spread out on 4 terroirs with different Albariza soils with high content of limestone.
 One hectare with Tintilla is planted in Calderin del Obisporchase, which is located in Balbaina, just outside Jerez de la Frontera.
 One hectare of Tintilla and one of Tempranillo is located in Chiclana and finally one hectare of Listan Blanco is planted in Pago Mahina just outside Sanlucar de Barrameda.
 From start they have been working natural both in the vineyard and winery and they also use the biodynamic practices that they think are suitable for their conditions.

 Some words about the rarely seen Tintilla de Rota: Traditionally Tintilla has been used for the elaboration of Mistela, which is basically a fortified red wine with various additives and can give you massive hangovers.
 To use it to make an unfortified wine is rare and that’s what Miguel and Jose wants to change.